vanngocthuyla/bitc-PPL-benchmark/README.md

 |DeltaH_0|-0.00|0.00|-0.00|-0.00|-0.00|20708.19|1.00|
 |log_sigma|-14.78|0.17|-14.79|-15.05|-14.51|16259.00|1.00|

 The trace plots and r_hat (Gelman-rubin) factors above indicate that in each PPL, the NUTS sampling model has converged.
-The values of parameters from three PPLs are approximate.
+To confirm that there was no difference between three Bayesian models, some statistical metrics would be plotted with the functions of the number of samples.
+In additions, the time for running were accessed below to decide which PPL could provide the better performance.

 ### Comparison of 3 PPLs
-#### Time

-Time for running 4 chains of 2000 warmups and 10000 samples by NUTS sampling:
-- pymc3: 425.27 s
-- numpyro: 24.01 s
-- pyro: 34304.32 s

-Among the three PPLs, numpyro dramatically took the least time for running, especially in comparison to pyro, which took about 9.5 hours to reach the similar convergence as numpyro.

-Note: disable the progressbar while running can decrease the running time of pyro and pymc3, but not decrease more than 10% of total running time for each of these two PPLs.

 #### Plot mean/std with the functions of the number of samples